NGA Dispute

 The NGA Dispute was a 1983 labour dispute between the print workers at the Warrington Messenger newspaper group in the north of England, all members of the National Graphical Association trade union, and Eddy Shah, the owner of the newspaper group.

 Background

-Eddy Shah is an English businessman, most notable for his involvement in the newspaper industry.
+Eddy Shah was an English businessman, most notable for his involvement in the newspaper industry.
 In the early 1980s, he owned the Warrington Messenger Group, comprising six local newspapers in the north of England.
 The printers of these newspapers were members of the National Graphical Association (NGA), a trade union that represented typographers in the United Kingdom.

 In 1979, the Conservative Party led by Margaret Thatcher would win a majority in Parliament, and subsequently began to enact a series of laws restricting trade union rights in the UK.
 In the early 1980s, the Home Office and the Association of Chief Police Officers also created the classified Public Order Manual of Tactical Options and Related Matters, with the goal of implementing new tactics for handling public-order crimes and protests, as well as to build a closer collaboration between police and the Home Office.